sanxjay-xy/HackerRank-Practice/README.md

 ## 🚧 Work in Progress

 This repo will keep growing.
 I'm actively adding:
-- [ ] New problems daily
+- [ ] New problems
-- [ ] Detailed explanations for tough ones
 - [ ] Code cleanup and optimization passes

 ---

 ## 📬 Let's Connect

 If you're also grinding DSA or prepping for interviews, feel free to check out my solutions or suggest improvements.
-Open to collab, PRs, and code reviews.

 ---